Read about using non-defining relative clauses below. Then, when you are ready, try these relative clauses practice exercises.

 Teachers, who work very hard, should get paid more.

-(non-defining relative clause: we think all teachers work hard)
+(non-defining relative clause: all teachers should get more money, they all work hard)

 Teachers who work very hard should get paid more.